Our Clinical Specialists

-Case Manager Kathy, has been a member of the AES team for 13 years.
+Case Manager Kathy, has been a member of the AES team since 2004.
 Kathy worked in the area of special needs for 10 years prior to joining AES.
 Kathy’s speciality is on boarding of the new diagnosed littlies, into their very first program.
 This is a big step for a child and a big step for their family.
 Kathy is able to navigate your child through the anxiety of their first formal learning acquisition with a great mix of technical and behaviour skills, a high level of reinforcement and fun.

 As well as her ABA, DDT background, Kathy has gained competencies as a Registered Behaviour Technician (RBT) and is a trained Secret Agent Society (SAS) practitioner.
 Kathy has also completed accredited St Johns First Aid training.